theboysnotdead/kis-kis-fanpage/README.md

 # kis-kis-randomizer
 We love kis kis band

-You need parcel to run this app in dev mode.
+You need [Parcel](https://parceljs.org/) to run this app in dev mode.

 ```
 npm install -g parcel-bundler